tmobile/magentaA11y/_checklist-native/sheet.md

 ### Announcement examples
 - "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label.
 Options for announcements below depend on framework and versions.
 Announcement order can vary.

-- "Double tap to dismiss popu-up window, button"  (Invisible dismiss button- later versions)
+- "Double tap to dismiss pop-up window, button"  (Invisible dismiss button- later versions)
 - "Close, button" (If Close X is available)
-- "Sheet grabber, button, double tap to exand the sheet"  (When focus is on the grabber)
+- "Sheet grabber, button, double tap to expand the sheet"  (When focus is on the grabber)

 ## Android